GIVE $20 , GET $20

 "Our health destiny is in our hands and I want to empower you to take back your health and live the energetic, vibrant life you deserve." —Dr. Vivian Chen

-Because we all know that beauty is more than skin (or hair, hehe) deep and we're ALL about a holistic and 360 approach to health, wellness, and haircare, we're so excited to share our chat with Dr Vivian Chen.
+Because we all know that beauty is more than skin (or scalp, hehe) deep and we're all about a holistic and 360 approach to health, wellness, and haircare, we're so excited to share our chat with Dr Vivian Chen.
 She is a wealth of knowledge and her content and advice is an endless source of inspo, not to mention - we're honored to call her a loyal longtime EVOLVher.
 Read on for her "aha" moment, seasonal food recommendations, favorite EVOLVh products (naturally), and oh so much more.